NoNamer777/studio-desktop-app/README.md

 The configuration file will be stored in the root of the application files folder in JSON format.

-Within the application folder, you'll find a `logs/` folder where logs can be found were used for debugging purposes.
+Within the application folder, you'll find a `logs/` folder where logs can be found which were used for debugging purposes.

 For each available server, a sub-folder will be created.
 This means that in this prototype, files that are downloaded from the servers a seperated in folders on a per-server basis, which would look like the following: